 - Color: Model horse colors are roughly equivalent to actual horse colors with a few exceptions.
 Horses are released in basic colors such as bay, gray, or black.
 Certain colors, however, are called fantasy colors.
 Wedgewood blue (misspelled by collectors so much so that the cornflower-blue color from the famous pottery is now called Wedgewood when it's applied to model horses), gold charm, alabaster, and other colors are never found in nature but often found on model horses.

 - Size: Breyer horses follow a unique scale convention that does not translate easily to the dollhouse, train or military models.
-Traditional scale models are approximately 9 to 12" tall, but ponies and foals are sized in reference to the adult and larger breed horses in the scale such as draft horses, so may be slightly smaller.
+Traditional scale models are approximately 9 to 12" tall, but ponies and foals are sized in reference to the adult and larger breed horses in the scale such as draft horses, so they may be slightly smaller.
 The traditional scale is roughly 1:9 or 1:8.
 The next smaller scale is Classic, with models in the 1:12 scale; Paddock Pals (sometimes referred to by the older name Little Bits) are 1:20; and Stablemate models, which top out around 2" tall at the ear tips and are in 1:32 scale.
-Mini Whinnies, also called micro minis, are 1" tall or smaller.
+Mini Whinnies, also called micro-minis, are 1" tall or smaller.

 Look at the model you're trying to identify.
 What can you ascertain at first glance?
 The size, certainly, and the color.
 You can also look underneath to see if it's a boy or girl; yes, Breyer horses are anatomically correct!